 Scheduling vs Manual Pinning

 Should you pin in Pinterest every day?
 Or rely 100% on schedulers?
 There are lots of bloggers that find manual pinning has great benefits.
 But I don’t have the time to manually pin everything.
 So what do I do?

 I do both manual pinning and Pinterest Schedulers.
 99% of my pinning happens through automation with Tailwind.
-But I do try to go on the Pinterest a few times a week pin a handful of Pin for each of my sites.
+But I do try to go on Pinterest a few times a week and pin a handful of Pin for each of my sites.